-Foreign Currency Transactions - The reporting currency for each of the Company's foreign entities is the U.S. dollar.
-From time to time, the Company enters into transactions denominated in currencies other than its reporting currency.
-Gains and losses resulting from changes in currency exchange rates between the reporting currency and the currency in which a transaction is denominated are included in other income (expense), net in the accompanying consolidated statements of operations in the period which the currency exchange rates change.
-During the nine months ended December 31, 2022, twelve months ended March 31, 2022 and twelve months ended March 31, 2021, the Company recognized foreign currency gains of \$14.9 million, \$7.0 million and 7.5 million, respectively.
+Foreign Currency Transactions - The functional currency for each of the Company's foreign entities is the U.S. dollar.
+From time to time, the Company enters into transactions denominated in currencies other than its functional currency.
+Gains and losses resulting from changes in currency exchange rates between the functional currency and the currency in which a transaction is denominated are included in other income (expense), net in the accompanying consolidated statements of operations in the period which the currency exchange rates change.